gvwilson/thirdbit/src/fiction/bear/index.md

 out…

-She was still worrying about it when the oval mirror next to Sergeant Dambu's cot went *bloop* and began to ripple, like a pond that someone had just thrown a pebble into.
+She was still worrying about it when the oval mirror next to Sergeant Inambu's cot went *bloop* and began to ripple, like a pond that someone had just thrown a pebble into.
 For one wild second Noxy was sure that she was dreaming, that the whole day must have been just a dream.
 Without thinking she took a step forward.
 "Ouch!" she whimpered as she